Cognigy/Documentation/docs/en/docs/ai/flow-nodes/agent-assist/sentiment-assist.md

 ## Use Case

-Differing from the [Transcript Assist](transcript-assist.md) Node, this node allows you to analyze a larger part of the conversation, extending beyond the user's latest message.
+Differing from the [Transcript Assist](transcript-assist.md) Node, this Node allows you to analyze a larger part of the conversation, extending beyond the user's latest message.
 This node helps provide a more objective conversation assessment and empowers the management of the customer's overall impression.

 <figure>
   <img class="image-center" src="{{config.site_url}}ai/flow-nodes/images/agent-assist/sentiment-assist-example.png" width="80%"/>